 Multiply that daily rate by the actual amount of days taken for maternity leave, and that’s what you’ll receive.
 If you took 98 days off in total, you’d get 543,900 yen.

 Now, Childbirth (Maternity) Allowance is something that is applied for after you take “maternity leave.”
 It’s transferred to your bank account within 1-2 months.
 Application form here (PDF in Japanese).

-In my case, a “natural” birth with my husband by my side (having him there was an extra charge!).
+In my case, I had a “natural” birth with my husband by my side (having him there was an extra charge!).
 My balance was 530,000 yen.
-My hospital required a 100,000 yen deposit and with the Childbirth Lump Sum Allowance of 420,000 yen through my company’s insurance, I paid 13,000 yen out of pocket.
+My hospital required a 100,000 yen deposit, and with the Childbirth Lump Sum Allowance of 420,000 yen through my company’s insurance, I paid 13,000 yen out of pocket.

 As I stayed in a private room, the additional fee was 12,000 yen per night.
 However, if I stayed in a shared room, I would have received 30,000-40,000 yen.

-Birth can either be a super amazing or an intensely traumatizing event, so I highly suggest that you do your research and choose a hospital based on YOUR convenience and not cost.
+Birth can either be a super amazing or an intensely traumatizing event.
+I highly suggest that you do your research and choose a hospital based on YOUR convenience and not cost.

 To be fair, I only ever gave birth once so I can’t compare hospitals, but I cannot stress the importance of picking the right birth clinic or hospital.